 \section{Introduction}

 Online robot control presents a trade-off between solution quality and computational efficiency.
-While learning-based methods, such as reinforcement learning (RL), can generate awe-inspiring movements on complex robots, they require extensive offline training.
-They may also fail to generalize or adapt well to new environments or tasks that were not seen during training~\cite{kober2013rlsurvey}.
-Despite ongoing efforts to improve sample efficiency, RL remains orders of magnitude too slow for online adaptation, and simplified models used to accelerate training can hinder sim-to-real transfer~\cite{deisenroth2011pilco, zhao2020sim2realreview}.
-Moreover, RL methods often rely heavily on engineered rewards, such as phase clocks, air-time penalties, or foot-clearance objectives, to enforce structured contact behavior~\cite{hwangbo2019legged, Aractingi_2023, ha2025learning}.
+While learning-based methods such as reinforcement learning (RL) can generate impressive movements on complex robots, they require extensive offline training.
+They may also fail to generalize or adapt to new environments or tasks not seen during training~\cite{kober2013rlsurvey}.
+Despite ongoing efforts to improve sample efficiency~\cite{lidec2024diffsimple}, RL remains orders of magnitude too slow for online adaptation, and simplified models used to accelerate training can hinder sim-to-real transfer~\cite{deisenroth2011pilco, zhao2020sim2realreview}.
+Typically, RL methods rely heavily on engineered rewards, such as phase clocks, air-time penalties, or foot-clearance objectives, to enforce structured contact behavior~\cite{hwangbo2019legged,Aractingi_2023,ha2025learning}.

-On the other side, trajectory optimization (TO) methods using gradient-based techniques can find high-quality solutions but are computationally intensive and require accurate gradient information.
+On the other hand, trajectory optimization (TO) relies on derivative information to find high-quality solutions, but it requires accurate and informative gradients.
 This may be unavailable or unreliable in contact-rich scenarios, leading most TO methods to use predefined contact sequences~\cite{budhiraja2018differential,jalletPROXDDPProximalConstrained2025}.
 Contact-implicit TO removes the need for predefined contact schedules~\cite{posa2014contactImplicit} and has enabled advanced demonstrations of complex whole-body behaviors~\cite{neunertWholeBodyNonlinearModel2018,kimContactimplicitModelPredictive2025}.
 However, many formulations rely on simplified contact models or approximations to remain tractable, which can introduce a mismatch with real dynamics and produce only approximate solutions in practice.
 These methods also necessitate hand-crafted cost functions to obtain good contact sequences~\cite{kimContactimplicitModelPredictive2025}.